-Profile 1.0 Blu-ray players are no longer manufactured, but there may a few left around, especially if you are buying one second-hand.
+Profile 1.0 Blu-ray players are no longer manufactured, but there may be a few left around, especially if you buy one second-hand.

 Also known as Bonus View or Final Standard Profile.

-These extras would usually involve the actors or director in a small window in the corner of the screen adding commentary as the movie was being played.
+These extras would usually involve the actors or director in a small window in the corner of the screen, adding commentary as the movie was played.

-Other requirements were for at least 256 MB of local hard disk storage to hold updates to the video, audio and titles.
+Other requirements were for at least 256 MB of local hard disk storage to store video, audio, and titles updates.

 Also known as BD-Live.

-This means that a BD-Live Blu-ray player can be connected to the web for the purpose of firmware upgrades and for downloading extra interactive functionality.
+This means that a BD-Live Blu-ray player can be connected to the web for firmware upgrades and for downloading extra interactive functionality.

-The extra interactive features usually involve connecting to the BD-Live site for the movie that you are watching and downloading extra features not available on the disk like new commentaries, games, quizzes and trailers.
+The extra interactive features usually involve connecting to the BD-Live site for the movie you are watching and downloading additional features not available on the disk – like new commentaries, games, quizzes and trailers.